Categorized | Devices, News

 You can resister and get to the interesting presentation here.

 Today Freescale have announced what is clearly the next stage of work from the same project team.
-It’s a reference design for a 7” (roughly 4”x6”) ‘smart’ tablet computer.
+It’s a reference design for a 7 inch (roughly 4 inchx6 inch) ‘smart’ tablet computer.
 The SABRE tablet platform for smartbooks.

 Freescale Press Release here.